AndreaFan123/JS_fundamentals_in_30_days/Day-5-Closure/closure.md

 Let's review when does lexical scope is created:

-- When a function is declared, which is in creation phase, instead of execution phase.
+- When a function is declared, which is in creation phase, instead of execution phase, that means the scope of a function is determined at the time of declaration, establishing the range of accessible variables during its creation phase.

-And based on scope chain, think of it a path that allows inner function to go up to the outer function, but not the other way around.
+- In JavaScript, the scope chain is unidirectional, looking up variables from the inside out, allowing inner functions to remember and access variables from outer functions, even after the outer function has finished executing.

 #### Try to explain the following code: